planetarium/ninechronicles-devforum/docs/the-structure-and-location-of-config-json.md

 # File Definition

-Currently, there are 3 seperate "config.json"s, and each file has the same structure, but its role is slightly different.
+Currently, there are 3 separate "config.json"s. although each file has the same structure, their roles are slightly different.
 This document defines these config.json as follows:
-- **remote config:** config.json file that downloaded over HTTP from Nine Chronicles S3.
+- **remote config:** The config.json file on Nine Chronicles S3 storage which is accessible via HTTPS.
-- **local config:** config.json file that user-installed on launcher and using.
+- **local config:** The config.json file that the user installs and uses.
     - `%LOCALAPPDATA%\Programs\Nine Chronicles\resources\app`
-- **user config:** config.json file that are set by each user through the launcher's settings screen and  regardless of the launcher's version.
+ - **user config:** The config.json file that is set by each user through the launcher's settings which are shared across multiple versions of the launcher.
     - `%APPDATA%\Nine Chronicles\config.json`
     - (on different network (ex. internal, previewnet)) `%APPDATA%\Nine Chronicles\config.{Network}.json`
     - (on macOS) `~/Library/Application Support/Nine Chronicles/config.json`